Broom: History

-Broom excavated from Dunhuang, China, dated 200 BCE-200 CE.
+Broom excavated from Dunhuang, China, dated 200 BCE – 200 CE.
 Kept in the British Museum.

+The history of the broom dates back to ancient Mesopotamia around 4000 B.C.
+They were made from branches bound together with herbs.
+Initially, they were short and lacked a handle; over time, however, the design evolved and became more manageable with the addition of a stick or pole.

 The earliest brooms and brushes are from prehistory, when things such as bird wings and burs were fastened to handles of bone, ivory, or wood.
 The indigenous peoples of the Southwestern United States created brooms from yucca plants for cleaning pueblos.
 The indigenous people of Saint Lucia created brooms from coconut fronds for cleaning around hearths.
 Brooms are mentioned in the 1540 manuscript Codex Mendoza of the Aztecs, which instructs girls to sweep.

 The birch besom was made by fastening twigs to a handle with a strip of ash wood, harvested from a log after washing it in a running stream.
 The besom became a symbol of breweries in England, where brewers used it as a whisk while fermenting alcoholic beverages, and the brooms were typically displayed by pubs.
 When not in use, a brewer's besom was stored and dried on wall pegs or hanging by a leather cord.
 The broom was not washed so that yeast would remain in the bristles for future uses.
 Hearth besoms were created in Ireland to keep ash on a hearth.
 Until the 18th century, brooms were crafted by hand.

 In 1797, the quality of brooms changed when Levi Dickenson, a farmer in Hadley, Massachusetts, made a broom for his wife, using the tassels of sorghum, a grain he was growing for the seeds.
 His wife spread good words around town, creating demand for Dickenson's sorghum brooms.
 The sorghum brooms held up well, but ultimately, like all brooms, fell apart.
 Dickenson subsequently invented a machine that would make better brooms, and faster than he could.
 In 1810, the foot treadle broom machine was invented.
 This machine played an integral part in the Industrial Revolution.